This site contains affiliate links. Please see Policies for more information.

 This post, Ewan McGregor on Fatherhood and Film Students, is part of an expenses paid trip with Disney.
 Some interview questions and responses have been edited to improve readability.
-You can see all of the posts about this event right here.

 As part of the Christopher Robin event, I sat down with Ewan McGregor in a small room with 24 other bloggers.
 We chatted for a bit about what it was like playing a grown up Christopher Robin, and he shared a bit about what it was like playing the character.

 I thought his observations about fatherhood now vs. the time of the movie (1940s-50s) were so interesting.
 I also loved how he described the film students that Director Mark Forster brought in to help the cast, and I wanted to share these parts of the interview with you all!

 What messages do you feel are in the film, about parenthood and especially fatherhood?

 I think the film is about connection isn’t it?
 About being available to each other and being there, being present.Through one reason or another, Christopher Robin is sort of not present at home.
 At that time, men weren’t really expected, or didn’t- they wouldn’t have thought about it.
 They would go to work and come home and the wife was looking after the kids and they probably wouldn’t be very close to their children, it made me think a lot about my dad.

 But I don’t know that there was closeness.
 My mom has seen me with my daughters and she made a remark upon it once or twice, said how different it is, how close we are now with our children.And how back then men weren’t.
 That was really interesting to play.